AlexP1998/BirthdayScenarioGame/README.md

 # BirthdayScenarioGame
 Created by Alex Puckett

-To download .exe, go to BirthdayScenarioGame/bin/Release/BirthdayScenarioGame.exe and click "raw".
+To download .exe, go to BirthdayScenarioGame/bin/Release/BirthdayScenarioGame.exe and click "download".
 Also click "monthScenarios.txt" and "dayScenarios.txt" and save them in the same directory as "BirthdayScenarioGame.exe" or the program will not work.

 Instructions